Vmlweb/MEAN/README.md

 ## Testing

-You can execute your unit tests in the `tests` directory like so.
-(Test database will be reset each execution)
+You can execute your unit tests in the `testing` directory like so.

 ```bash
 grunt test
 ```

-Put any mock object setup or database population in the `mocks` directory as these will be executed first.
+The testing database will be reset on each execution and its your job to repopulate it before each test.
+(See `/testing/database/users.js`)

 ## Logger